-Panfilo Lacson, a Philippine senator and the Chairman of the committee on national defense and security, recently revealed that he had been informed by an anonymous source that up to 3,000 Chinese individuals linked with the People’s Liberation Army (PLA) have entered the country.
+Panfilo Lacson, a Philippine senator and the Chairman of the committee on national defense and security, recently revealed that he had been informed by an anonymous source that up to 3,000 Chinese individuals linked with the People’s Liberation Army (PLA) have entered the country in an undercover capacity.
 Though he provided no concrete evidence to support the claim, Lacson says that his source is reliable.

 The Chinese presence

 “We are in the process of validating the report of Sen. Lacson, that being a matter of serious concern.
 I have my staff for intelligence to confirm the said report,” Gen. Felimon Santos Jr., Chief of the Armed Forces of Philippines (AFP), said, as reported by Philstar.

 Salvador Panelo, the presidential spokesperson, refused to issue any statement on the matter until an officially verified report on the same is submitted for evaluation.
 Panelo promised an “appropriate response” should the claim of 3,000 PLA soldiers in the Philippines turn out to be true.

 Some believe that the PLA personnel are a part of the “immersion missions,” which refers to the forward deployment of soldiers in a country targeted for invasion.
 During World War II, the Japanese Imperial army engaged in such tactics against the Philippines.